 He is a member of the Faculty Advisory Group of the South Asia Centre at the LSE, and a member of the Management Committee of the Marshall Institute for Philanthropy and Social Entrepreneurship.
 He is a founding member of several research networks: Theoretical Research in Development (ThReD), Economics of Social Sector Organisations (ESSO), and Non-profits, Governments, and Organizations (NGO).

 He is an Adjunct Professor at the Indian Statistical Institute, a Distinguished Visiting Faculty at the Indian School of Business, Hyderabad, and a Visiting Professor at Presidency University, Calcutta.
 He has held a year-long visiting position at the Institute for Advanced Studies, Princeton, and short-term visiting positions at Stanford, University of Chicago’s Booth School of Business, MIT, Michigan-Ann Arbor, Northwestern, Yale, Berkeley, Boston, Fudan, the Chinese University of Hong Kong, Centre for Development Studies, Trivandrum, Delhi School of Economics, IIM, Calcutta, and the Centre for Studies in Social Sciences, Calcutta.

-He writes regularly on economic, political and policy issues for a broader audience with a special focus on India in various newspapers, magazines, and blogs.
+He writes occasionally on economic, political and policy issues for a broader audience with a special focus on India in various newspapers, magazines, and blogs.